autowarefoundation/autoware-coe/README.md

 # autoware-coe
-This repository hosts the Autoware Center of Excellence (CoE) website
+This repository hosts the Autoware Center of Excellence (CoE) website.
+Contact Zhijie Qiao zhijie.qiao@autoware.org for more information.